NIYANTA SPELMAN - CEO

 Leah’s work has been commissioned, performed, and exhibited to wide acclaim across the globe.
 Her dynamic career includes designing education programs for UNESCO, directing interdisciplinary research projects for universities across Australia and the US, and facilitating partnerships between communities, NGOs, and government to explore creative approaches to climate action.
 Leah is currently an artist in residence at the Australian Rivers Institute, the president of the Australian Forum for Acoustic Ecology, and the founder and artistic director of Biosphere Soundscapes, a large-scale interdisciplinary project exploring the changing soundscapes of UNESCO Biosphere Reserves across the world.

-MIKE CANZONERI - Digital Director
+MIKE CANZONERI - Digital Consultant

 When he was just a child watching nature documentaries on public television in Chicago, Mike knew that someday he would live in the tropical American rain forest.
 Now living in Costa Rica, he owns and protects several hundred acres of coastal rain forest there.
 He is focused on wildlife conservation, with a special interest in jaguars and other wild cats, and has a desire to expand his rain forest properties to help create biological corridors.